 - 3 minutes to read

-Easily extract values from JSON messages using the Nodinite jsonpath Formula plugin.
-This page shows you how to use JSONPath expressions to retrieve data from message content, context values, or results from other formulas for your integrations.
+Easily extract values from JSON messages using the Nodinite jsonPath Formula plugin.
+This page shows how to use JSONPath expressions to retrieve data from message Content, Context, or the output of other formulas.

-✅ Extract data from any JSON structure with a single formula
+• ✅ Extract data from any JSON structure from any Payload or Context in any Log Event

-✅ Use flexible JSONPath expressions for precise data selection
+• Flexible JSONPath expressions for precise data selection using standard syntax

 The jsonpath('Expression', Content) Formula function extracts data from JSON structures by navigating to specific elements using standard JSONPath syntax.
 You can use this function on message bodies, context values, or results from other formulas.